-In the context of data extractivism required for Artificial Intelligence, it is interesting that developers use the concept of "social license," which was popularized by the United Nations in 200415 to encourage companies (mainly in the extractive sectors) to involve the indigenous peoples in their projects and to obtain their "consent" before implementing them.
-Consent has to be free, prior, and informed.
-It is worth asking whether in SAN there is proper consent and, therefore, "social license," considering that the use of personal data from "beneficiaries" goes hand in hand with State support, there's not any explicit mention of risk rankings of vulnerability when the State look for consent form
+In the context of data extractivism required for AI, it is interesting that developers use the concept of "social license", which was popularised by the United Nations in 2004 to encourage companies (mainly in the extractive sectors) to involve indigenous peoples in their projects and to obtain their "consent" before implementing them.
+Consent has to be free, prior and informed.
+It is worth asking whether in SAN there is proper consent and, therefore, "social license", considering that the use of personal data from "beneficiaries" goes hand in hand with state support.
+There is not any explicit mention of risk rankings of vulnerability when the state looks for consent from families, and when its developers seem to believe that the "custom" of providing personal data to the state is a good source of legitimacy.